 When is the next investment round?

-We are currently in discussions with further strategic partnerships and are planning a retail investment round.
+We are currently in discussions with further strategic partnerships and will be launching a retail investment round during Autumn of 2018.
 To be informed about this next and future investment opportunities please complete the investor form below.

 Where can I get further details such as a business plan?

 As part of each investment round, and in line with the nature of the investor enquiry, we provide an investor memorandum under NDA.